jonahanton/SSL_medicalimaging/readme.md

 ## Methods

 We evaluate the transfer peformance of several self-supervised pretrained models on medical image classification tasks.
+We also perform the same evaluation on a selection of supervised pretrained models and self-supervised medical domain-specific pretrained models (both pretrained on X-ray datasets).
 The pretrained models, datasets and evaulation methods are detailed in this readme.

 ## Directory Structure